Nicholas D. Cahill

 Greek and Roman art and archaeology; Near Eastern and especially Anatolian art and archaeology; Greek city planning and social organization; Archaic Greece; Interrelations between Greece and the Near East; Achaemenid Persia; Greek epigraphy.

-Household and City Organization at Olynthus (Yale University Press, 2002).
+Household and City Organization at Olynthus (New Haven: Yale University Press, 2002).

 AH 115: Freshman Seminar: Greek Art in Society